 Savoring Each Moment also has a wonderful roundup of verses!

-Spiritual Warfare Prayers for Sleep
+Spiritual Warfare Prayers and Scriptures for Sleep

 Have you ever tossed and turned all night because your mind simply could not relax and rest?
 Here are some Bible verses about sleep for you to pray.